Femen: Femen France

 Femen France is the French branch of Femen.
-After cutting down a crucifix near Maidan Nezalezhnosti in Kyiv in August 2012, Inna Shevchenko left the country and went to Paris to set up Femen France, a training center for activists.
-The international training center opened on 18 September 2012.
+After cutting down a crucifix near Maidan Nezalezhnosti in Kyiv in August 2012, Inna Shevchenko left the country and went to Paris to set up Femen France, a training centre for activists.
+The international training centre opened on 18 September 2012.

-As of early January 2013, the organization consisted of 30 local activists.
+As of early January 2013, the organisation consisted of 30 local activists.
 The only Ukrainians regularly present were Oksana Shachko and Inna Shevchenko.
 On 6 March 2013, Femen activists, together with French writer Galia Ackerman, released their first book, Femen, which was published by Calmann-Lévy.

-The international training center opened on 18 September 2012.
-15 activists marched topless from the metro station Château Rouge to the Lavoir Moderne Parisien, where their new headquarters are located, and organized a press conference there.
+The international training centre opened on 18 September 2012.
+15 activists marched topless from the metro station Château Rouge to the Lavoir Moderne Parisien, where their new headquarters are located, and organised a press conference there.

-On 3 October 2012, French activists Éloïse Bouton, Elvire Duvelle-Charles, Miyabi K., Julia Javel, Jenny Bah, Nathalie Vignes and Inna Shevchenko protested against rape by standing topless in front of the Venus de Milo statue in the Louvre Museum.
+On 3 October 2012, French activists Éloïse Bouton, Elvire Duvelle-Charles, Miyabi K., Julia Javel, Jenny Bah, Nathalie Vignes, and Inna Shevchenko protested against rape by standing topless in front of the Venus de Milo statue in the Louvre Museum.
 The Femen activists shouted, "We have hands to stop rape".
-They stated they chose the Venus de Milo because it has no arms, arguing this best symbolizes a woman's helplessness and vulnerability.
+They stated they chose the Venus de Milo because it has no arms, arguing this best symbolises a woman's helplessness and vulnerability.
 This protest followed an incident in Tunisia where a woman faced charges of indecency after she said she was raped by police officers.